sebasalmeidam/plog/README.md

 * Time calculation
 * Each Project should have its own activities (create relation)
 * Home/ActivityList -> Activity Time message: not display minutes if not started or has a record
+* pending font roboto from framework -> load font by google fonts